dbirtwellSandbox/vBoard_training/README.txt

 Practical Java Project with Spring 4 Part 1 https://www.udemy.com/practical-java-project-with-spring-4-part-1

-This was build using Speing STS with the following defaults:
+This was build using Spring STS with the following defaults:

 Spring Web
 Thymeleaf